US Civics Guide and Education

 to which the State may be

-under the United States,
+and all other Officers of the United States,

 Article III, Section 1 - 3 of the U.S. Constitution includes:

-The judicial Power of the
+The Judicial Power of the

 United States, shall be vested

-in one supreme Court, and
+in one Supreme Court, and

 in such inferior Courts